HowestX/howestx-docs/final.md

 ##### Certification in edx

-Edx has the capability to provide a couple forms of certification, here's a list of the types of certificates you can obtain in edx.
+edX has the capability to provide a couple forms of certification, here's a list of the types of certificates you can obtain in edx.

 ###### Honor code certificates